Photobooths Around the World

 At the same time, their antique status and nostalgic appeal have made them attractive to people with a sense of history and an attachment to the fleeting, unique nature of the non-digital process.

-Find out how to contribute a new location, or email us an update on an existing booth.
+Please find out how to contribute a new location, or send us an update on an existing booth.